January 27, 2019

 By Maureen McCabe

-Firstly, not all marketing consultants are the same, each offers different services and proven experience.
-As you likely don’t have the time or expertise to develop and steer your marketing initiatives, do you know what your business needs to boost your brand in 2019 and beyond?
+Firstly, not all marketing consultants are the same; each offers different services and proven experience.
+As you likely don’t have the time or expertise to develop and steer your marketing initiatives, do you know what your business needs to boost your brand?
 Is it a marketing strategy, plan, a campaign that is implemented for you or something else?

 Based on visiting their website to learn what they offer and checking them out online (by Googling their name, business name, and reading online reviews) they might seem great.
-It doesn’t mean that they will be the right fit for your company.
-To hire the right consultant, considering the following:
+But it doesn’t mean that they will be the right fit for your company.
+To hire the right consultant, consider the following:

 - What are the types and sizes of organizations that they have worked with?